Delta1 Canis Minoris

 Houk and Swift (1999) list a stellar classification of F0 V for Delta1 Canis Minoris, indicating it is an F-type main-sequence star.
 However, Cowley et al. (1969) gave it a class of F0 III, which would suggest it is instead an evolved giant star.
 The spectrum displays a higher than solar metallicity – a term indicating the abundance of elements other than hydrogen and helium compared to the Sun.
-The star is spinning with a projected rotational velocity of 50 km/s and is radiating 319 times the Sun's luminosity from its photosphere at an effective temperature of 7,623 K.
+The star is spinning with a projected rotational velocity of 50 km/s.
+Based on stellar models, it has 4.3 times the mass of the Sun and 11.6 times the Sun's radius.
+It is radiating 542 times the Sun's luminosity from its photosphere at an effective temperature of 7,210 K.